 For example, conditions such as high blood pressure or diabetes that a person had before purchasing their travel medical insurance plan could be considered a pre-existing condition.

-How Are Pre-existing Medical Conditions Determined by Travel Insurance?
+How Are Pre-existing Medical Conditions Determined by Travel Medical Insurance?

-If there is evidence that an individual suffered from, received treatment for, or took medication for a condition prior to the effective date of their insurance policy, this could be considered a pre-existing medical condition.
+If there is evidence that an individual suffered from, received treatment for, or took medication for a condition before the effective date of their insurance policy, this could be considered a pre-existing medical condition.

 Does Travel Insurance for Seniors Cover Pre-existing Conditions?

-While travel medical insurance typically excludes pre-existing condition coverage, there are some plans which offer some form of pre-existing condition coverage.
+While travel medical insurance typically excludes pre-existing condition coverage, there are some plans that offer some form of pre-existing condition coverage.

 Very few plans offer limited coverage for the treatment of pre-existing conditions.
 However, there are quite a few travel medical insurance plans that offer coverage for the acute onset of pre-existing conditions.